 The staff of IRB shares a common vision of artistic excellence for our dancers and has worked together for the past 15 years.

 Elizabeth was born in Dubai, UAE and started her ballet training at the Royal Academy of Dance in London.
 After moving back to the United States, she continued her training at Ballet Center of Houston under the direction of Victoria Vittum and Gilbert Rome.
 At 15, she was invited to train at The Rock School of The Pennsylvania Ballet on full merit scholarship.
 She danced with the Pennsylvania Ballet for two seasons and was coached extensively by “Prima Ballerina Assoluta”, Violette Verdy.
-She then joined Miami City Ballet under the directorship of Edward Villella for ten seasons.
+She then joined Miami City Ballet under the directorship of Edward Villella for twelve seasons.
 While with MCB, Elizabeth danced corps de ballet, solos and principal roles in works by choreographers such as George Balanchine, John Cranko, Jerome Robbins, Twyla Tharp, Paul Taylor, Anthony Tudor, Lynne Taylor-Corbett, Trey McIntyre, Marius Petipa, and August Bournonville among others.
 She also danced with Miami Contemporary Dance Company and taught on the faculty at Miami City Ballet School.
 She was appointed Children’s Ballet Mistress for Balanchine’s “The Nutcracker” from 2009-2012.
 During the summers, Elizabeth taught at MCBS, Ballet Center of Houston and helped run and was on the faculty at the New York State Summer School of the Arts (NYSSA) in Saratoga Springs, NY under the direction of Damian Woetzel, Jennifer Ringer and Daniel Ulbricht.
 Ms. Keller has been very fortunate to have had many mentors throughout her professional ballet and teaching career.
-Violette Verdy, Edward Villella, Nancy Raffa, Olga Kostritzky, Victoria Vittum, Ray Sullivan, Patrick Corbin, Marianna Alvarez, Rosario Suarez, Truman Finney, Carter Alexander, Roma Sosenko and Geta Constantinescu have all influenced her as a dancer, artist and teacher.
+Cathy Giese, Jeff Giese, Lisa Moon, Violette Verdy, Edward Villella, Nancy Raffa, Olga Kostritzky, Victoria Vittum, Ray Sullivan, Patrick Corbin, Marianna Alvarez, Rosario Suarez, Truman Finney, Carter Alexander, Roma Sosenko and Geta Constantinescu have all influenced her as either a dancer, artist

 Cathy received her early ballet training in San Francisco, CA with Leona Norman and Richard Gibson.
 At the age of 17 she joined the Stuttgart Ballet under the late John Cranko.
 She rose to the rank of soloist while touring throughout the world.